-Kintsugi: Broken is Better than New
+Kintsugi: Broken Is Better than New

 Image credit: tschörda on Flickr.